lzaydes/capstone/README.md

 Due to timing constraints, and voltage constraints (Basys3 outputs only 3.3V to its Pmod ports, while the screen requires 5V), we had to scrap the project and start working on a different one.

 The second project is OLEDRGB, which works with the [Digilent Pmod OLEDrgb screen), which is much smaller in comparison to the OLED2.
-This project implements an Etch a Sketch onto the Basys3 board as shown here:
+This project implements an Etch a Sketch onto the Basys3 board as shown [here](capstone.MOV)

 [](capstone.MOV)